 Bike Lane Concern #1: “Shouldn’t we spend money on (insert priority here) instead?

 - With city services getting cut left and right many rightfully feel bike lanes should not be a priority for the city.
 Some say we should spend the money on something more important, like police officers, keeping libraries open, after school programs, paving streets, etc. Important as these services are, the money that would be spent installing bike lanes on Colorado Boulevard would come from a portion of the 2008, voter-approved, Measure R specifically intended for bicycle and pedestrian safety improvements.
-Also, re-striping streets to create bike lanes is relatively cheap– even if the money could go elsewhere there are few services that it could substantially fund.
+Also, re-striping streets to create bike lanes is relatively cheap.
+Even if the money could go elsewhere there are few services (if any) that it could substantially fund, especially on a long-term basis.

 Bike Lane Concern #2: “Reducing the number of lanes available to motorists will cause a traffic nightmare!”